FREE Matching Grants Available To OBID Members

-OBID’s Business Recruitment Development program has been developed to strengthen the competitive edge of central Oakland’s commercial district by increasing retail diversity and by reducing storefront vacancies.
+OBID’s Business Recruitment and Development program is designed to strengthen the competitive edge of our commercial district.
+We assist our members to increase retail diversity and to reduce storefront vacancies.
 The program provides education, outreach and coordination of information and activities that work to build critical relationships between retail tenants and property owners.

 To help maintain a vibrant business district that will continue to attract customers, the OBID helps to reduce storefront vacancies by providing tenant recruitment assistance to our member property owners.
 Using the various communication tools that reach an audience of more than 1,500 local and regional stakeholders, the OBID will promote available commercial spaces, promote grant and funding incentives and connect prospective tenants to our property owners.

 - Commercial Property Listings: provided as a direct service to OBID property owners to help get the word out about available space in Oakland.
 All information is accessible by the public at onlyinoakland.org/listings.
-If you would like to add to this listing, please contact Jonathan, email@example.com.
+If you would like to add to this listing, please contact email@example.com.

 - Retail Market Study: In an effort to assist our member property owners to recruit targeted retailers to the district, the OBID brought on the services of GAI Consultants, Inc. to develop Central Oakland’s first Retail Market Study.
 We also welcome you to view the Urban Redevelopment Authority’s Oakland Market Profile for a snapshot and overall insight of Oakland’s Fifth Avenue and Forbes Avenue corridor and central business district.

 Promotion & Marketing